Alexandru-D6/MALW-MinecraftBotnet/README.md

 > You will need python installed.

 > [!TIP]
-> Theoretically, you can deploy to docker this API.
-However, it was not tested for this project.
+> Theoretically, you can deploy this API to docker; however, it was not tested for this project.

 ## Considerations